kylel5957/sep10-freedom-project/tool/learning-log.md

 3/10/24:
 * Tried nesting and did experiments with it
 * Nested 2 different articles but inside they have different classes and was successful
+* Looking at future possible features to try- mixins, seems like variables but you can write a whole few lines of code instead of just for 1 variable

 <!--